-- 5. We have established and maintained effective internal control over compliance that provides reasonable assurance that federal awards are administered in compliance with the laws, regulations, and provisions of contracts or grant agreements that could have a material effect on the federal programs.
-Internal control is functioning as intended. - 6.
-We are responsible for complying, and we have complied in all material respects, with the requirements of Circular A-133 and with the laws, regulations, and provisions of contracts and grant agreements related to each of the federal programs, except for those findings disclosed in the Schedule of Findings and Questioned Costs. - We have identified and disclosed to you all amounts questioned and any known noncompliance with the requirements of federal programs, including the results of other audits or program reviews. - 8.
-We acknowledge our responsibility for preparation of the Schedule of Expenditures of Federal Awards ("the schedule").
-The form and content is in accordance with Circular A-133 Section 310.b.
-The methods of measurement or presentation have not changed from those used in the prior period and there are no significant assumptions underlying the measurement or presentation of the schedule. - 9.
+- We have made available to you all documentation related to compliance with the direct and material compliance requirements, including information related to federal program financial reports and claims for advances and reimbursements. - We have provided to you our interpretations of any applicable compliance requirements that are subject to varying interpretations. - 6.
+We acknowledge our responsibility for and have established and maintained effective internal control over compliance that provides reasonable assurance that federal awards are managed in compliance with the laws, regulations, and provisions of contracts or grant agreements that could have a material effect on the federal programs.
+Internal control is functioning as intended. - 7.
+We have complied in all material respects, with the requirements of Circular A-133 and with the laws, regulations and provisions of contracts and grant agreements related to each of the federal programs, except for those findings disclosed in the Schedule of Findings and Questioned Costs and/or otherwise disclosed to you. - We have identified and disclosed to you all amounts questioned and any known noncompliance with the requirements of federal programs, including the results of other audits or program reviews. - 9.
+We are responsible for the preparation of the Schedule of Expenditures of Federal Awards ("the schedule") in accordance with Circular A-133 Section 310.b.
+We believe the schedule, including its form and content is presented in accordance with Circular A-133 section 310.b.
+There have been no changes in the methods of measurement or presentation of the schedule from those used in the prior period.
+There are no significant assumptions or interpretations underlying the measurement or presentation of the schedule. - 10.
 We acknowledge that it is our responsibility for understanding and complying with the compliance requirements related to the preparation of the schedule.
 We have identified all of our government programs and related activities subject to OMB Circular A-133 and have included in the schedule all expenditures made during the period for all awards provided by federal agencies in the form of grants, federal cost reimbursement contracts, loans, loan guarantees and other noncash awards, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations and other direct assistance.
-The schedule is accurate and complete in all material respects, presents the information required by OMB Circular A-133, and includes all federal program expenditures made during the year ended September 30, 2010. - 10.
-We have charged costs to federal awards in accordance with applicable cost principles. - 11.
-Information presented in federal program financial reports and claims for advances and reimbursements are supported by the books and records from which the Authority's financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal Awards.
-Amounts claimed or used for matching were determined in accordance with the applicable cost circulars and administrative requirements. - 12.
-The copies of the Authority's federal program financial reports provided to you are true copies of the reports submitted or electronically transmitted to the federal agencies and pass-through entities.
+The schedule is accurate and complete in all material respects, presents the information required by OMB Circular A-133, and includes all federal program expenditures made during the year ended September 30, 2012. - 11.
+We have charged costs to federal awards in accordance with applicable cost principles.